The Guild and Its Government

 of Chapter members present shall constitute the action of the Chapter

-and shall be presented to the Superior General for ratification.
+and shall be presented to the Dean for ratification.

 Board and Chapter shall have any voting rights, as provided for in the